mkennedy3000/Snapshot/README.md

  - 2/27 : Updated Makefile to create directories when needed.
 Currently imperfect solution (suppresses "Nothing to be done" messages) but works
  - 2/27 : Support for file input and output.
 Implemented snapshot recording.
  - 2/27 : Added search-all script.
 I think it fills the requirements but it might need to be changed (it is just grep repackaged...)
+ - 2/28 : Randomized message contents and recipients
+ - 2/28 : Changed message format to support 4 bytes per number instead of 1 in messages (to solve overflow bug)